 Study of basic algebra stressing fundamental concepts and reasoning used in mathematics and the sciences.
 Emphasis on skills necessary for the calculus sequences.
-Topics include algebraic operations, equations and inequalities, graphs and functions, polynomial and rational functions, and system of linear and non-linear equations
+Topics include algebraic operations, equations and inequalities, graphs and functions, polyn

 MTH 151B College Algebra for Biology Majors (3 Credits)